-There are an estimated 1.2 million Christians in Saudi Arabia.
-It’s a small percentage (3.5%) of the country’s total population of 34.7 million, the majority of whom are Muslim.
+There are an estimated 2.2 million Christians in Saudi Arabia.
+It’s around six per cent of the country’s total population of 35.8 million, the majority of whom are Muslim.

 Please keep praying for your brothers and sisters in Saudi Arabia.
 Your prayers make an enormous difference to those following Jesus no matter the cost.